sultanija16/tidzaa/README.md

-C++, Java, HTML, CSS, and Javascript.
+Student learning OOP and front-end development.
 Aspiring to learn Python